davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 Client Connections       : 0
 ```

 You can even start additional servers in Gfsh.
 These additional servers
 connect to your Spring Boot configured and bootstrapped
-{pivotal-gemfire-name} `CacheServer` application.
+VMware GemFire `CacheServer` application.
 These additional
 servers started in Gfsh know about the Spring Boot,
-{pivotal-gemfire-name} server because of the embedded Locator service,
+VMware GemFire server because of the embedded Locator service,
 which is running on `localhost` and listening on the default Locator
 port, `10334`:

 ``` highlight
 gfsh>start server --name=GfshServer --log-level=config --disable-default-server